 An MIT education will change how you see the world

 MIT combines its excellence in science and engineering with a world-class education in the humanities and arts.
-When taken together, an MIT education provides the tools for solving the challenges and problems of our generation.
-With the help of impressive faculty that includes MacArthur Genius Grant Fellows and Pulitzer Prize winners, you will learn how to see differently, think deeply and apply that thinking to your life.
+Having an extensive, wide-ranging curriculum allows an MIT education to provide all the tools for solving the challenges and problems of our generation.
+With the help of impressive faculty that includes MacArthur Genius Grant Fellows and Pulitzer Prize winners, you will learn how to see differently, think deeply, and apply that thinking to your life.

 Learn your way

-As a freshman, you have the opportunity to participate in one of four Freshman Learning Communities: Concourse, ESG, MAS and Terrascope.
+As a first-year student, you have the opportunity to participate in one of four First-year Learning Communities: Concourse, ESG, MAS, and Terrascope.
 These unique groups with common interests offer programs that allow you to study and socialize as part of a smaller community while still taking advantage of the intellectual and cultural diversity of the Institute as a whole.

 50%of students enroll in arts courses each year

-You can major, joint major, double major, minor or concentrate in Music at MIT.
-In a typical year, more than 2,000 students are enrolled in music and theater arts courses; in fact, Music is among the most popular of the Institute’s 58 minors.
+You can also major, joint major, double major, minor, or concentrate in Music at MIT.
+In a typical year, more than 2,000 students are enrolled in music and theater arts courses; in fact, music is among the most popular of the Institute’s minors.
 Classes range from beginner to conservatory-level, and both classes and groups are open to all MIT students, graduate and undergraduate, regardless of major.

-Students in the Department of Biology gain a sophisticated understanding of the fundamental principles and prevailing and emerging approaches to biology with particular emphasis on molecular and cellular biology.
-You’ll take part in numerous opportunities to hone your research skills, and become prepared for careers in the biomedical industry, medicine, pharmaceutical and biotech management and finance, intellectual property law, bioethics, forensics and teaching.
+Students in the Department of Biology gain a sophisticated understanding of the fundamental principles and emerging approaches to biology with particular emphasis on molecular and cellular biology.
+You’ll take part in numerous opportunities to hone your research skills, and become prepared for careers in many sectors, from the biomedical industry, to medicine, to the pharmaceutical industry.

-Undergraduates at MIT who studied Prehealth had an 85% acceptance rate to Medical School in 2014, much higher than the national average of 46%.
-MIT students contribute to cutting-edge biomedical research both on campus (at laboratories like the Koch and Broad Institutes) and around the world.
+Historically, undergraduates at MIT who study Prehealth have medical school acceptance rates nearly double what the national average is.
+MIT students also contribute to cutting-edge biomedical research both on campus (at laboratories like the Koch and Broad Institutes) and around the world.